cibi-sudo/Cucumber-Framework/README.md

 # Cucumber_Hybrid_Framework
-The Cucumber_Hybrid_Framework GitHub repository is a template for creating a hybrid Selenium Cucumber BDD framework with Maven, POM, step definitions, extent reporter.
+This is a cucumber hybrid framework that uses JUnit, page object model, and extent report for test automation.

+# Features
+Uses Cucumber BDD syntax for writing test cases.

+Uses JUnit for test execution and reporting.

+Uses page object model for reusable and maintainable code.

+Uses extent report for detailed and interactive test reports.